Two students working in our Sports hall at our Main Campus.

 Yes

-Do you want a career in sports injury management and treatment?
+Do you want a career in musculoskeletal injury prevention, treatment and management?
 Are you excited by the opportunity to work with athletes and sports teams?
+Perhaps you have aspirations to work with the general public?

 About this course

-You’ll study human anatomy and physiology, looking at the mechanics of musculoskeletal injury.
-We’ll teach the therapeutic methods used to promote healing and a return to activity and sport, while helping you to develop a critical understanding of theoretical and practically relevant issues for sports therapy and rehabilitation.
+You'll study human functional anatomy, looking at how the different structures collectively function to allow and control movement, and the approaches to client assessment, within both clinical and pre-hospital care settings.
+We'll teach you the therapeutic methods and rehabilitation processes to effectively promote healing and a return to daily activity or sport.
+We'll help you develop a clinically reasoned, critical approach to decisions whilst considering relevant issues for sports therapy and rehabilitation.

 As an applied and vocational degree, there’s a strong focus on giving you opportunities to apply your skills and knowledge to real-world situations and scenarios.
-You’ll complete professional work placements as part of your degree, which give you the chance to gain valuable professional experience in a sports therapy and rehabilitation setting.
+You’ll complete professional work placements as part of your degree, which will ensure you gain valuable professional experience in a sports therapy and rehabilitation setting.

-All this means that by the time you graduate, you’ll have a critical understanding of the theoretical knowledge required by professionals working in sports therapy and rehabilitation.
+All of this combined means by the time you graduate, you'll have the theoretical understanding, practical skillset and confidence required to work as a professional in sports therapy and rehabilitation.

 Why study with us?